kavindabest/mars_rover/README.md

 ## Test

 Mas rover use Rspec to run it unit test and integration test.
 This test file can find in spec folder.
 There one integration test and unit tests.
+To run simply execute to run test

+    $ rspec spec